leafo/lapis/docs/actions.md

 An *action function* is invoked with one argument, a [*request object*](#request-object), when processing a request.
-This object contains properties and methods that allow you to access data bout the request, like form paramters and URL parameters.
+This object contains properties and methods that allow you to access data about the request, like form parameters and URL parameters.

 The request object is mutable, it's a place where you can store any data you want to share between your actions and views.
 Additionally, the request object